Young Abyssinian wolf scanning the pack’s territory

 The Abyssinian Wolf, Watcher of the Ethiopian Highlands

-Alone on the highlands of Abyssinia, the Ethiopian wolf scans the horizon.
-This slender predator, perfectly adapted to life at high altitude, is now one of the most endangered mammals on the African continent.
-Threatened by habitat fragmentation and diseases transmitted by domestic dogs, only about 500 individuals remain in the wild.
+This slender predator, perfectly adapted to the vast alpine spaces, is now one of the most endangered mammals on the African continent.
+Suffering from habitat fragmentation and diseases transmitted by domestic dogs, only about 500 individuals are thought to remain in the wild.
+Its reddish silhouette against the moorlands embodies the wild and precarious beauty of the Bale and Simien Mountains, where every individual is vital to the survival of this endemic species.

 Pack of Abyssinian Wolves on Patrol in the Bale Mountains (Canis simensis), Ethiopia